borisdj/EFCore.UtilExtensions/README.md

 | `[Column(name, typeName)]` | `[ForeignKey(FkName)]`       | `[Timestamp]`           | `[ComplexType]` |
 | `[Required]`               | `[Index(indName)]`           | `[ConcurrencyCheck]`    | `[NotMapped]`   |
 | `[MaxLength(255)]`         | `[Index(indName, IsUnique)]` | `[Precision(20, 4)]`    |                 |
+Notes:
+`[Precision]` is used for customizing Decimal type, default being (18, 2) meaning 18 significant digits of which 16 is for whole number and 2 decimal places.